 Had you heard the track before?
 What were your initial thoughts?
 Did you approach this particular remix with any ideas in mind or did you improvise?

 I heard the song only when they sent it to me and loved it.
 The synth work was incredible.
 I wanted to somehow make the track a bit more banging and put my style on it.
 I picked up the tempo, changed the drums, took my favourite melodies and replayed them, added a few break downs and took out some other parts from the original.
 It’s a sort of process of stripping stuff back and then re-building.

 What other projects are you working on at the moment that you can tell us about?

 At the moment I’m currently finishing 3 new SWEATSON KLANK records.
 1 full length and 2 EPs for various labels.
 Really excited to share this new music as it’s been a minute.
 I am also getting ready to launch my label which is really exciting!
 There is so much talent in my city as well as in my classrooms at Point Blank.
 I’m looking forward to helping these artists get their music heard and released.
 It’s a bit hush hush at the moment as we are finalising everything but stay tuned!

 Thinking of joining us at PBLA?
-The Music Production & Sound Design Advanced Diploma course is our most comprehensive course and the ideal foundation on which to build a career in the music industry.
-Covering production, sound design, engineering (live and in the studio), DJing, mastering, and how to manage a career, the intensive course provides a 360 degree view of your options in the music business upon graduation.
+The Complete Music Production & Sound Design course is our most comprehensive course and the ideal foundation on which to build your production skills.
+Covering production, sound design, engineering (live and in the studio), DJing, and mastering, the intensive course provides a 360 degree view of music production.
 For more information, contact a course advisor or, if you’re in the USA, give us a call on 323 282 7660.
 If you’re calling internationally, use the number +44 20 7729 4884.
 Remember, for the month of March we are offering 20% off our LA Production & DJ courses, as well as a free copy of Ableton Suite!
 Find out more about this offer here.